homebysix/auto-update-magic/README.md

 - In the #jamfnation and #autopkg rooms within the [MacAdmins Slack team](http://macadmins.org/)
 - On the [JAMF Nation discussion boards](https://jamfnation.jamfsoftware.com/index.html)
-- In the [#jamfnation IRC channel](https://webchat.freenode.net/?channels=%23jamfnation) on Freenode

 ### Consulting services